About Independent Schools Victoria

 The mission of ISV is clear – to support independent education for the benefit of students and the wider community.
 We advocate on behalf of our members and promote the importance of independent education.

 We champion independent schools as an essential pillar of the school education system, alongside government and Catholic schools.
-We offer programs, products and services which benefit everyone and which are focussed on building robust civic society.
+We offer programs, products and services which benefit everyone and are focussed on building robust civic society.

-ISV is the state’s peak association for independent schools.
+ISV is the state’s peak organisation for independent schools.

 ISV was established in 1949.
-Today, we work on behalf of more than 220 member schools operating more than 370 campuses that educate more than 142, 000 students – representing approximately 15 per cent of students in Victoria.
 Membership is voluntary and open to all registered non-government schools in Victoria.

 ISV respects and promotes the autonomy of our members by providing the services, support and advocacy they need to deliver the best possible education for all students.

 As a trusted voice in independent education, we work constructively with all levels of government.
 ISV is a not-for-profit organisation and a member of Independent Schools Australia (ISA).

 What we do